fvillarreal27/Inflation_Forecast/README.md

 **Note: In process**

 This project compares the use of traditional econometric methods, such as the vector autoregressive model (VAR), with machine learning models to forecast inflation in Ecuador.
-For this purpose, a database containing macroeconomic and financial variables is used.
+For this purpose, I use a database that contains macroeconomic and financial variables.